 To find out more about our services, speak to one of our addiction specialists

-The Benefits of Gender-Specific Treatment
+The Benefits of Gender-Specific Treatment for Alcoholism in Colorado

 There are many different types of alcoholics.
 After all, addiction doesn’t discriminate.
 Alcohol use disorder affects people of every age, race, gender, and economic background.

 In a typical alcohol rehab program, all kinds of addicts live together and receive treatment from the same doctors.
 But, some people prefer to attend a gender-specific treatment program.
 If you’re a woman, for example, you might want to attend a women-only alcohol rehab program.